 Quad Skates (4 wheels – no inline skates)

 Check with your local roller skate shop for recommendations on derby skates.
 Most skate shops and online vendors offer packages that include the boot plate, wheels, and bearings.

-Helmets - Look for extreme sports, bicycle, hockey, and skateboarding helmets that have a sticker inside indicating that the helmet has been rated for safety standards.
+Look for roller derby, multi-sport, hockey, or skateboarding helmets that have a sticker inside indicating that the helmet has been rated for safety standards.
 Some ratings to look for include ASTM and CPSC, among others (if you’re not sure, ask a salesperson).
 Two popular brands of roller derby helmets are S1 and Triple 8.

 **Helmets should fit snugly and low on the forehead, and won’t move when you shake your head side to side or up and down.
 The helmet strap should be worn snugly under the chin, with the excess tucked under and not dangling from the head.**

-Elbow Pads - Elbow pads should fit snuggly just like knee pads.
+Elbow pads should fit snuggly just like knee pads.
 You should treat your elbow pads just as you would knee pads.
-Inspection, care and maintenance are essential for long lasting protection.
+Inspection, care, and maintenance are essential for long-lasting protection.

-Wrist Guards - Wrist guards are designed to protect your hands and wrist, they absorb impacts to the hand and give support to your wrists.
+Wrist guards are designed to protect your hands and wrist, they absorb impacts to the hand and give support to your wrists.
 Some guards have splints on the top or bottom and some have splints on both sides.
-Like all protective gear your wrist guards need to be sized correctly for optimum support, keep in mind that you will replacing the wrist guards often so inspect frequently.
+Like all protective gear, your wrist guards need to be sized correctly for optimum support, keep in mind that you will replace the wrist guards often so inspect frequently.

-Mouth Guards - Mouth guards protect against concussions, the inside of your mouth, and teeth.
+Mouthguards protect against concussions, the inside of your mouth, and teeth.
 There are a couple of different styles to choose from, most skaters use the boil and mold mouth guards, you may have a custom one made by a dentist or buy a non-molding type typically used by people with braces, this style comes in two options… protection on the top teeth or top and bottom.
-Night guards are not acceptable.
+Nightguards are not acceptable.